tgxn/lemmy-modder/README.md

 ⚡ A moderation tool for [Lemmy](https://github.com/LemmyNet/lemmy) community moderators and site admins. ⚡

- > Currently only compatible with 0.18.x instances _(and not 0.19.x)_, as the [Lemmy SDK is not backwards-compatible.](https://github.com/LemmyNet/lemmy-js-client/issues/194) ☹
+ > 🎉🎉 We now have cross-version support for 0.19! 🎉🙌 ~~Currently only compatible with 0.18.x instances _(and not 0.19.x)_, as the [Lemmy SDK is not backwards-compatible.](https://github.com/LemmyNet/lemmy-js-client/issues/194) ☹~~

 ## Screenshots
 | | | |